xpdAcq/xpdAcq/doc/cheat_sheet.rst

           'tags':['looked kinda green','dropped on the floor during loading'], '<anythingElseIwant>':'<description>',
           '<andSoOn>':'<etc>'
-         }  # this one will be much more useful later!
+         }  # rich metadata will save a lot of time later!

 .. code-block:: python